gethomepage/homepage/README.md

 ## Service Widgets

-Homepage also has support for over 100 3rd party services, including all popular starr apps, and most popular self-hosted apps.
-Some examples include: Radarr, Sonarr, Lidarr, Bazarr, Ombi, Tautulli, Plex, Jellyfin, Emby, Transmission, qBittorrent, Deluge, Jackett, NZBGet, SABnzbd, etc. As well as service integrations, Homepage also has a number of information providers, sourcing information from a variety of external 3rd party APIs.
+Homepage also has support for hundreds of 3rd-party services, including all popular \*arr apps, and most popular self-hosted apps.
+Some examples include: Radarr, Sonarr, Lidarr, Bazarr, Ombi, Tautulli, Plex, Jellyfin, Emby, Transmission, qBittorrent, Deluge, Jackett, NZBGet, SABnzbd, etc. As well as service integrations, Homepage also has a number of information providers, sourcing information from a variety of external 3rd-party APIs.
 See the [Service](https://gethomepage.dev/widgets/) page for more information.

 ## Information Widgets